-I. The Purchasing Department shall employ all best practices in good faith effort to include minority and/or women-owned businesses (MWBE) in the competitive sourcing of goods and services to the University and in accordance with applicable Board policy.
+- The Procurement Department shall employ all best practices in good faith effort to include minority and/or women-owned businesses (MWBE) in the competitive sourcing of goods and services to the University; and in accordance with applicable Board policy.

-II.
-All significant transactions, as determined by the Director of Purchasing, in consideration of associated monetary value, risk, and other relevant factors, shall be sourced in a manner which promotes fair and equal participation of all potential suppliers, including minority and/or women-owned.
+- All significant transactions, as determined by the Director of Sourcing and Strategic Contracts, in consideration of associated monetary value, risk, and other relevant factors, shall be sourced in a manner which promotes fair and equal participation of all potential suppliers, including minority and/or women-owned.

 All RFPs shall be issued and administered in a fair and transparent manner to ensure that no advantage is given to any single bidding party.

 - All RFPs shall include relevant specifications of the goods or scope of work to be procured, references to all required standards and compliances, and other desired parameters to the anticipated transaction(s), including, but not limited to, required terms and conditions.